Intrepid Potash: Now Selling Water?

 Investment Thesis

-I have been very bullish on Intrepid Potash (NYSE:IPI) for sometime.
+I have been very bullish on Intrepid Potash (NYSE:IPI) for some time.
 The company continues to make progress on its financial performance, albeit slowly.
-Since I first wrote about Intrepid on November 2, 2016 I have seen the market become exuberant and depressed.
+Since I first wrote about Intrepid on November 2, 2016, I have seen the market become exuberant and depressed.

 Business Overview